1:2 Brute Force Consensus

 Somebody better understand how fluid dynamics work, or the plane is going to fall out of the sky.

-While less than a handful of people on earth truly have this knowledge, we can build a framework around what characteristics a robust system needs, knowing that our knowledge will always be some level of abstraction away from the raw 1s and 0s that power the system.
+As a complete picture of computer science is too complex for any one individual to understand, we need to build a framework around what characteristics a robust system needs, knowing that our knowledge will always be some level of abstraction away from the raw 1s and 0s that power the system.

 We have established there is a universal global ledger that simultaneously records transactions.
 The "distributed" part of distributed ledger technology.